-Repetitive Loss Area #31 contains four commercial buildings on five property lots in the 8500 block of E. 46th St. in the Bell Creek drainage.
-The RLA is mid-way between the West and East branches of the creek and about 1,400 feet distant from either floodplain.
-The slab-on-grade commercial properties were developed between 1967 and 1971 on generally flat terrain, but with the ground behind the properties rising to the south and southwest to the hilltop along S. 83rd E. Ave. and E. 49th St. The properties around Memorial Blvd. and E. 51st St. developed later, in the mid-1970s, and were largely commercial enterprises with expansive asphalt parking lots that generated considerable runoff.
-One property in RLA #31 suffered flood damage on two occasions, on May 18, 1982 and May 27, 1984.
-Flooding was caused by runoff from the high ground to the south flowing downhill along S. 83rd E. Ave. and into the parking lots at the rear of the RLA properties.
-Storm sewer improvements by the City in the 1990s appear to have solved the overland flow problem for RLA #31 for events up to the 100-year flood.
+Repetitive Loss Area #32 contains four commercial buildings on three property lots in the 7600 block of E. 46th Pl. in the Bell Creek drainage.
+The RLA is situated in the former streambed of Bell Creek's Mingo Creek Tributary 11A.
+The slab-on-grade commercial properties were developed between 1970 and 1982 and the creek routed through storm sewers that followed the course of the former stream bed.
+The properties around Memorial Blvd. and E. 51st St. developed later, in the mid-1970s, and were largely commercial enterprises with expansive asphalt parking lots that generated considerable runoff.
+One property in RLA #32 suffered flood damage on two occasions, on May 18, 1982 and May 27, 1984.
+Flooding was caused by storm sewer backup and the resulting overland flow following the swale of the former stream bed.
+Storm sewer improvements by the City in the 1990s appear to have solved the overland flow problem for RLA #32 for events up to the 100-year flood.
 However, Master Drainage Plans for Southeast Tulsa caution residents and property owners that 300-year storms, like the one that devastated the city in 1984, will likely continue to cause damage in areas troubled by overland flow.